International PhD Academy

 This International PhD Academy is offered to PhD students, post-docs and young researchers in Political Science, International Relations, Anthropology, Sociology, Political Philosophy, History, Peace and Conflict Studies, and International Human Rights Law.

-For further information, please download the Brochure and the Program (available soon) or write to: phdacademy@univiu.org
+For further information, please download the Brochure and the Program or write to: phdacademy@univiu.org

-As the COVID-19 pandemic is ongoing, VIU will continue to monitor the situation.
-Should the COVID-19 situation prevent international travel or the confirmation of the program on campus as scheduled, the activity will be moved online.
+As the COVID-19 pandemic is ongoing, VIU will continue to monitor the situation; should it prevent international travel or the confirmation of the program on campus as scheduled, other practicable solutions will be evaluated.
 Applicants and confirmed participants will be informed of any changes.